vibbits/nextflow-workshop/README.md

 >
 > 1. Knowledge of Command line Interface is a plus
 >
-> <i class="fa fa-bookmark"></i> **Description** The course will give an introduction to containers (Docker & Apptainer) which are great components to achieve portability and reproducibility of your analysis.
-You will learn how to use containers and how to build a container from scratch, share it with others and how to re-use and modify existing containers.
-After an extensive explanation on Docker containers, the Apptainer application, previously Singularity, and its use in the HPC will be highlighted as well.
+> <i class="fa fa-bookmark"></i> **Description** This course aims to get you familiarized with Nextflow.
+After this course you should be able to understand workflow pipelines that are written in Nextflow and write simple pipelines yourself.
 >
 > <i class="fa fa-arrow-right"></i> **Learning Outcomes:**
 > By the end of the course, learners will be able to: